digineo/texd-ruby/README.md

 [rubygems.org](https://rubygems.org).

 You may want to run a texd server instance locally.
-This is easiest done by calling either `make texd-server` (this requires Docker).
+This is easiest done by calling `make texd-docker` (which pulls and runs the `ghcr.io/digineo/texd` Docker image).
 If you need to develop/test against the bleeding edge, you can clone and run texd from source:

 ```console
 $ cd ~/code/github.com/digineo